stratdev3/SimpleW/documentation/simplew/docs/addons/engine-ioxide.md

 await server.RunAsync();
 ```

 The main port always comes from `SimpleWServer.EndPoint`.
 Any `ServerConfig.Tcp.Port` value is replaced during startup.
 Other TCP settings and `ExtraPorts` are preserved.
-UDP and QUIC are disabled by this HTTP/1.x engine.

 ## Configuration